Written by Tenley Haraldson.

 - Women who saw their homes as “cluttered” were more likely to suffer from depression and fatigue.

 - There’s a strong correlation between domestic cleanliness and physical health.
-In other words, cleaner homes tend to have healthier residents.
+Simply put, cleaner homes tend to have healthier residents.

 - People overwhelmed by disorganization are more likely to procrastinate.
 A clutter-free space yields far better focus and productivity (especially if you're working from home).